Root-DE/Applied-Cybersecurity-Django/README.md

 <p align="center">Screenshots taken from the tools UI</p>

 ## Introduction
-With the digitalisation and the high degree of interconnectedness between firms, supply chain attacks have been on the rise.
+With the digitalization and the high degree of interconnectedness between firms, supply chain attacks have been on the rise.
 Security incidents such as those resulting from attacks like SolarWinds or Kaseya increased awareness and attention towards mitigating supply chain risks and investing into supply chain security.

 Container images are often only scanned after they have been built and published to image registries.
 This allows 'unsafe' images to run in production.
 Integrating vulnerability scanning into the build pipeline which acts as a quality gate mitigates that risk.
-Having a precise overview of what dependencies are used within images as well as highlighting known CVEs, is necessary information organisations should be aware of.
+Having a precise overview of what dependencies are used within images as well as highlighting known CVEs, is necessary information organizations should be aware of.
 Versions that fix known vulnerabilities are indicated and provide a clear path to fix for developers.
-The action also generates attestation including build parameters for each image which is cryptographically signed to be verifyable afterwards.
+The action also generates attestation including build parameters for each image which is cryptographically signed to be verifiable afterwards

 ## Tools and Frameworks Used
 The tools build upon are all open-source and actively maintained.
 These are [Syft](https://github.com/anchore/syft) and [Grype](https://github.com/anchore/grype) which are maintained by [Anchore](https://github.com/anchore) as well as the [SLSA framework](https://slsa.dev/).